Ardumower/Sunray/alfred/README.md

 ```

 ## How to compile 'OpenOCD' on a Raspberry PI (OS Lite 64 bit, Debian Bullseye)
 OpenOCD is used to flash the Alfred MCU firmware via GPIO interface (SWD emulation).
 Run this in your 'pi' home folder.
 The compiled binary ('openocd') can be found in folder 'src'.
+The binary will be called by the flash script ('~/sunray_install/flash.sh') to flash the Alfred MCU firmware.
 ```
 sudo apt-get -y install libtool git clone --recursive https://github.com/lupyuen/openocd-spi